Home

 Conclusion

-In this lesson, you have learned everything there is to know about simulating a pinhole camera in CG.
-In the process, we also learned how to project points onto the image plane and find if they are visible to the camera by comparing their coordinates to the canvas coordinates.
-The concepts learned in this lesson will be useful for studying the perspective projection matrix (the next lesson's topic), the REYES algorithm, a popular rasterization algorithm, and how images are formed in ray tracing.
+In this lesson, you've gained a comprehensive understanding of simulating a pinhole camera in CG.
+Through this exploration, we've also delved into projecting points onto the image plane and determining their visibility to the camera by comparing their coordinates against the canvas coordinates.
+The insights from this lesson lay a foundational knowledge for discussing the perspective projection matrix in our next topic, understanding the REYES algorithm—a prominent rasterization technique—and grasping how images are formed in ray tracing.

 previous-